Program Evaluation with Remotely Sensed Outcomes: Model and Identifying Assumptions

-The researcher observes units in two samples, indicated by the variable $S\in \{e, o\}$: an experimental sample ($S=e$) and an observational sample ($S=o$).
+The researcher observes units in two samples, indicated by the variable $S \in \{e, o\}$: an experimental sample ($S = e$) and an observational sample ($S = o$).

-Within the experimental sample $(S=e)$, we observe pre-treatment covariates $X \in \mathcal{X}$ and a binary treatment $D \in \{0, 1\}$.
-However, the outcome $Y\in \mathcal{Y}$ is missing.\footnote{For ease of exposition, we focus on the case where the outcome $Y$ is completely missing in the experimental sample.
-Remark~\ref{remark:sample} gives the extension where $Y$ is only partially missing in the experimental sample.} In its place, we have access to a remotely sensed outcome variable $R\in\mathcal{R}$.
-We typically think of $R$ as high-dimensional (e.g., unstructured data such as satellite images), but it could be low-dimensional (e.g., the output of some pre-trained machine learning algorithm).
-The researcher would like to use the remotely sensed variable (RSV) as an imperfect measurement of the outcome in the experimental sample, without placing parametric assumptions on their relationship.
+In the experimental sample ($S = e$), we observe pre-treatment covariates $X \in \mathcal{X}$ and a binary treatment $D \in \{0, 1\}$.
+The outcome $Y \in \mathcal{Y}$, however, is entirely missing.
+In its place, we observe a remotely sensed variable $R \in \mathcal{R}$.
+(In Section~\ref{sec:limited_experimental_outcomes}, we allow the outcome to be only partially missing in the experimental sample.)
+We place no restriction on the form of the remotely sensed variable: examples include unstructured data such as satellite images or digital traces, a pretrained embedding of unstructured data, or the output of a pretrained predictor.
+The researcher would like to use the remotely sensed variable $R$ as an imperfect measurement of the outcome $Y$ in the experimental sample.

-The causal parameter of interest is the effect of the treatment $D$ on the outcome $Y$ in the experimental sample.
-Though the outcome $Y$ is unobserved in the experimental sample, we may still define its potential outcomes $Y(d)$ and our parameter of interest.\footnote{This definition of potential outcomes has no spillovers.
-We discuss spillovers in Appendix~\ref{sec:spillovers}.}
+The parameter of interest is the effect of the treatment $D$ on the outcome $Y$ in the experimental sample.
+Though the outcome $Y$ is unobserved in the experimental sample, we may still define its potential outcomes $Y(d)$ and the causal parameter.\footnote{This definition rules out spillovers.
+We extend our framework to allow for spillovers in Section~\ref{sec:main_spillover}.}

-\begin{definition}[Causal parameter] The average treatment effect (ATE) in the experimental sample is $\theta := \mu(1) - \mu(0)$, where $\mu(d): = \E\{Y(d) \mid S = e\}$. \end{definition}
+\begin{definition}[Causal parameter] The average treatment effect (ATE) in the experimental sample is $\tau := \mu(1) - \mu(0)$, where $\mu(d) := \E\{Y(d) \mid S = e\}$. \end{definition}

-Without further assumptions, point identification for this causal parameter is impossible \citep{horowitz1995identification}.
-Even if $R$ can predict $Y$ with great accuracy, if the prediction is at all imperfect, then an assumption is necessary.
-Therefore, we place additional structure on the problem, inspired by recent empirical work in environmental and development economics.
+Without further assumptions, when $R$ is an imperfect measurement of $Y$, it is generally impossible to point identify this causal parameter \citep[][]{horowitz1995identification}.